-This advanced course is an introduction to a variety of fiction and non-fiction texts by francophone authors.
-It offers a review of French grammar aimed at developing writing skills through practice in composition, translation, and grammar exercises.
+This advanced course is an introduction to a variety of fiction and non-fiction texts with an emphasis on francophone authors outside France.
+It offers a review of French grammar aimed at developing writing skills through practice in composition, translation, and exercises.
 Various media will enhance students' awareness of francophone culture.
 FREN 270 and 271 address different linguistic skills and can be taken in any order; however, after having taken both, students should be at the advanced level.